High Wall: Reception

-The film earned $1,553,000 in the US and Canada and $1,065,000 elsewhere resulting in a loss of $101,000.
+The film had a budget of $1,844,000, and earned $1,553,000 in the US and Canada and $1,065,000 elsewhere, resulting either in a profit of $744,000 or a loss of $101,000, depending on the period sources consulted.

 Critical response

 A contemporary review in The New York Times said: "As straight movie melodrama, employing modern psychotherapy, High Wall is a likely lot of terrors, morbid and socially cynical.
 Just the thing for your holiday entertainment—unless, of course, you are sane."

 In 1984 writer Spencer Selby called High Wall "stylish, representative of late forties noir thrillers."

 In 2006 film critic Dennis Schwartz called it "a tepid and chatty psychological melodrama that is embellished with black-and-white film noir visuals by the adept camerawork of Nicolas Vogel," but thought the main cast "adequate but too bland to convince us that their romance was possible.
 Robert Taylor's personal despair was more like angst in a soap opera than film noir.
 The film's biggest faults were that it was never convincing as a mystery story, that the romance story was more Hollywood fantasy than real, that the truth serum is so casually accepted as the answer to establishing the truth and that brain surgery can so easily cure Taylor of his mental disorder."